-The new EnviroMedia poll shows 48 percent of American homeowners say they have not considered adding solar panels to their home to offset some of their electricity use.
+So the EnviroMedia poll shows 48 percent of American homeowners don’t know basic solar information.
+They as well say consumers (48 percent) haven’t thought of adding solar panels to their home.
+In addition and especially to offset some of their electricity use.

-But interest in a solar option spiked when respondents were educated about the benefits of a solar leasing program.
-About 67 percent said that they were very or somewhat interested in such a program.
+But interest in solar options spiked when they became aware of their options.
+Consequently it spikes when respondents learn about the benefits of solar leasing.
+Finally, 67 percent said that they are very interested in such a program.

-The study also found that only 9 percent of respondents said they currently participate in a renewable energy or green power option with their electricity provider.
-But 69 percent said they might be interested.
+In conclusion, the study also found that only 9 percent of respondents said they currently participate in a renewable energy.
+Also a green power option with their electricity provider.

 This option benefits the majority of the California’s businesses.
 As well as therefore over 38 million residents.
 In California, it directs the three largest investor-owned Utilities to go green.
 They are Pacific Gas and Electric Company, Southern California Edison Company and San Diego Gas and Electric Company.
 They all together cover nearly 80% of the state.
 So they offer a Green-e Energy certified 100% renewable energy option to their customers.
 The measure also encourages the three utilities to develop a range of green power options.
 Therefore allowing ratepayers at all income levels to use more renewable energy.
 That’s consequently towards the state’s current requirement of 33% by 2020.